todd-bush/grit/README.md

     --exclude=<string>          comma delimited, glob file path to exclude path1/*,path2/* --file=<string>             output file for the by date file.
 Sends to stdout by default --in-file=<string>          input file for by_file
-    --image                     creates an image for the by_date graph.  file is required --ignore-weekends           ignore weekends when calculating # of commits --ignore-gap-fill           ignore filling empty dates with 0 commits -v, --verbose
+    --image                     creates an image for the by_date & by_file graph.  file is required --html                      creates a HTML file to help visualize the SVG output --ignore-weekends           ignore weekends when calculating # of commits --ignore-gap-fill           ignore filling empty dates with 0 commits -v, --verbose